Why Do I Feel Like I Don’t Belong?

 “I will carry this for someone else.”

-These loyalties may create:
+These hidden loyalties may create:

 chronic feelings of disconnection